- Vibration depends on the engine speed.

 The numbers below refer to the operations in the diagnostic table:

-2. This test is done to check for the presence of vibration during diagnosis.
-Other vehicle components, such as the exhaust system or transmission, can also cause this symptom.
+2. This test is performed to check for the presence of vibration during diagnostics.
+Other components of the vehicle, such as the exhaust system or transmission, can also cause a similar symptom.

-3. This test helps determine if vibration is caused by the drive belt or accessory drive components.
-Remove the drive belt and run the engine for a few seconds, this will help determine if the vibration is related to the drive belt or not.
-Without a drive belt, the water pump will not work and the engine may overheat.
-Diagnostic Trouble Codes may also be activated (DTC), if the engine is running without a drive belt.
+3. This test helps determine if the vibration is coming from the drive belt or accessory drive components.
+Removing the drive belt and running the engine for a few seconds will help determine if the vibration is coming from the drive belt or not.
+Without the drive belt, the water pump will not operate and the engine may overheat.
+Diagnostic trouble codes (DTCs) may also be set if the engine is running without the drive belt.

-4. The vibration may be caused by the drive belt.
+4. The cause of vibration may be the drive belt.
 Removing the drive belt provides the best conditions for inspecting its condition.

-6. Inspection of fasteners will help eliminate the possibility of incorrectly installing a bolt, nut, gasket, or washer.
+6. Inspecting the fasteners will help eliminate the possibility of an improperly installed bolt, nut, gasket or washer.

 8. This step should only be performed if the fan is belt driven.
-Inspect the engine cooling fan for bent, deformed, loose or cracked blades.
-Check the fan clutch for smooth rotation.
-Inspect for bent fan shaft or mounting flange.
+Inspect the engine cooling fan for bent, warped, loose or cracked blades.
+Inspect the fan clutch for smooth rotation.
+Inspect the fan shaft or mounting flange for bending.

-9. Check if the water pump drive shaft is bent.
-Also check the water pump bearings for smooth rotation and no excessive play.
-Compare the water pump to a known good water pump.
+9. Check the water pump drive shaft for bending.
+Also check the water pump bearings for smooth rotation and excessive play.
+Compare the water pump with a known good water pump.

-10. Accessory drive brackets that are bent, cracked, or loose fasteners can place extra stress on the accessory drive, causing it to vibrate.
+10. Auxiliary unit drive brackets that are bent, cracked, or loosened can cause additional stress on the auxiliary unit drive, causing it to vibrate.

 |